 Should I Commit?
 5 Clues You’re Ready for the Next Step

-So, for everyone who’s asked me “How do I know if I should commit?” here are five points of context to help you decide whether to step forward or whether to keep letting the story unfold.
+So, for everyone who’s asked me, “How do I know if I should commit?” here are five points of context to help you decide whether to step forward or whether to keep letting the story unfold.

 1. Certainty Is Not the Goal

+If you’re waiting for a lightning bolt of absolute clarity, you might be standing in the rain for a very long time.
+Love is about choice and willingness.
+Commitment happens when you’re ready to say, “I choose you and only you.”
 The question isn’t “Am I sure?” but “Am I willing?”
-If you want guarantees, buy a toaster — those come with warranties.
+If you want guarantees, buy a toaster that comes with a warranty.
 If you want a love story, you’ll have to write it in real time, with some faith and a sense of humor.

-And willingness is practical:
+Willingness is practical:

-• Willing to choose this person over all the others, day after day.
+Willing to choose this person over all the others, day after day.

-• Willing to pass up shiny distractions that might look tempting on Instagram.
+Willing to pass up shiny distractions that might look tempting on Instagram.

-• Willing to create a safe space where vulnerability can exist for both of you without fear.
+Willing to create a safe space where vulnerability can exist for both of you without fear.

-• Willing to keep living your values and honoring theirs, even on the days you don’t “feel like it.”
+Willing to keep living your values and honoring theirs, even on the days you don’t “feel like it.”

 If that sounds like something you can step into, you’re closer to ready for commitment than you think.